menu hamburger logo

 Football.
 Fútbol.
 Fußball.
 Voetbal.
 Calcio.
 Jalkopallo.
 Kora.
 Soccer.
 The names vary, but the game’s the same.
 And it’s played everywhere.
 In every village and city in every country on every continent.

-That’s why when you enter the exhibition of the FIFA Museum you are greeted by giant video screens showing football from locations around the world.
-It is a worthy beginning of an exhibition that is dedicated to a game that continues to connect and inspire the world.
+That’s why when you enter the exhibition of the FIFA Museum, you are greeted by giant video screens showing football from locations around the world.
+It is a fitting start to an exhibition that is dedicated to a game that continues to connect and inspire the world.

 The free audio guide in eight languages brings stories to life and makes for an even more fascinating experience.